 - expect the space to be well ventilated.

-When you get to visit the person with dementia, your reunion may be emotional.
-If it’s been a long time since they saw you – and if the person has memory problems – you may need to gently remind them who you are.
+If it’s been a long time since you’ve seen the person with dementia you may feel emotional when you visit.
+If the person has memory problems, you may need to gently remind them who you are.